EarnestPool/Jpego/README.md

          ]

 features are presented in the following order:
-Type of animation
+Type of animation<br/>
-Color pallet or scheme
+Color pallet or scheme<br/>
-One or more unique features such as shape and color of "hair"
+One or more unique features such as shape and color of "hair"<br/>

 ### Links and how to find them